Phonics solutions from Action Factor

 Materials:

-Note: If you do not have the CD or Mini-Charts, you can still teach this contractions lesson plan using the folk tune listed on the contraction words song lyrics page.
-You can create your own Mini-Charts using the capital and lower-case forms of the bold print letters in each verse of the Song Lyrics.
+Note: If you do not have the CD or Mini-Charts, you can still teach this contractions lesson plan using the folk tune listed on the Contraction Action Song Lyrics page.
+You can create your own mini-charts using the words in bold print letters in each verse of the Song Lyrics.

 Find out more about Sing Your Way Through Phonics products.